If you have specific questions not included above, please contact Competitive@BrooksideSoccer.org.

 Fall and spring practice is at Swope Soccer Village.
 The coaches arrange for practice times with the BSC scheduler.
 Competitive teams practice two days per week in addition to their weekly games.

 Winter practice moves indoors to TeamWork Sports in Waldo.
-Most competitive teams practice only one day per week in the winter, with off-weeks for holidays.
+Most competitive teams practice only one hour on one day per week in the winter, with off-weeks for holidays.
 Game schedules will depend on the league and session the team chooses for indoor or outdoor soccer or futsal.

 Registration for BSC competitive tryouts is done via BSC’s Blue Sombrero registration system.
 A family account must be set up and then any participant that wants to tryout must be added to the account.
 The registration contains basic information such as family contacts and player details.